 Make your way to the Soho of Marseille – Quartier du Panier.
 You will find size-zero pants by Louis Vuitton and Channel, or sip on a delicate cocktail as you play spot-the-tourist.

 There are so many landmarks in Marseille, it is difficult to miss them.
 The Palais Longchamp is worth visiting, though it won't take you long.
 Simply follow the Boulevard Longchamp past all of the stunning homes.
 Notre-Dame de la Garde is the big church overlooking the city.
-Fishermen used to have their boats blessed three and it is one of the nicest views of the city.
+Fishermen used to have their boats blessed there and it is one of the nicest views of the city.
 Palais du Pharo (Pharo Palace) also has stunning vistas.

 Le Cours Julien and la plaine is a relaxed area to explore with bookstores, cafes, fountains and a playground for the kids.
 Every Thursday and Saturday morning the Plaine market is the place to shop.
 There are some very good deals as many items have “tombé du camion” or have fallen off the truck!

 The Château d'If is a small island off the city, built initially for defence and later used as a prison.
 Take a boat tour from the Vieux Port.

 Here are a couple of handy things to know for your campervan holiday in France:

 Avoid pickpockets and muggers by not carrying valuables and always watch your belonging and lock up your campervan.

 Stay away from Gare St Charles and the upper part of La Canebière at night.

 From June to September, some of the Calanques can be closed due to high risk of fire.